 The Kordelin Foundation’s grants for science, art, and public education are open for applications annually in August.
 The application period is 15–31 August.
 The foundation’s funding aims to support long-term and goal-oriented work and to address societal challenges.

 Art grants support the internationalization and national recognition of the arts.
 Personal grants are intended for goal-oriented work that will set the applicant apart and challenge them as an artist.
-Collective grants supports ambitious projects that create new kinds of content, practices or audience experiences.
+Collective grants support ambitious projects that create new kinds of content, practices or audience experiences.

 You can find more detailed application descriptions and instructions on the attached pages: